 HTTP Server Tests

-As the name suggests, an HTTP Server test measures the availability and performance of an HTTP service.
+HTTP Server tests measure the availability and performance of HTTP services.
 Any HTTP service that is exposed to the internet (or intranet, if Enterprise Agents are deployed in your internal network) can be tested.
 HTTP Server Tests measure the availability, response time, and throughput of a web server.

 The HTTP Server test is performed as a series of steps (or phases):